Garden-AI/garden/docs/user_guide/tutorial.md

 ### Step 4: (Optional) Debugging Entrypoint Execution

-If you're finding that a entrypoint function works correctly following a "restart kernel and run all cells" when run from within a `garden-ai notebook start` session but fails on remote execution, the `garden-ai notebook debug` command is the best place to start troubleshooting.
+If you're finding that an entrypoint function works correctly following a "restart kernel and run all cells" when run from within a `garden-ai notebook start` session but fails on remote execution, the `garden-ai notebook debug` command is the best place to start troubleshooting.

 Unfortunately, the notebook session you had active when manually running your notebook won't always be *exactly* equivalent to the session ultimately saved for remote inference.
 This could be for a couple reasons:
 	- The remote execution context is a session which has been saved and reloaded, which may not be a perfect re-creation of the session before it was saved.